Jaiindra1/abHire/README.md

 import Label from "../../components/form/Label";
 import { Controller, useForm } from "react-hook-form";
 import Select from "../../components/form/Select";
-import { schema } from "../JobOpenings/JobEditor";
-import { zodResolver } from "@hookform/resolvers/zod";
+// Assuming 'schema' is correctly defined for client data validation import { schema } from "../JobOpenings/JobEditor"; // <--- Ensure this schema is for Client data import { zodResolver } from "@hookform/resolvers/zod";

 type SortKey =